Trump halts World Health Organization funding amid coronavirus pandemic

 President Donald Trump said on Tuesday he would halt funding to the World Health Organization over its handling of the coronavirus pandemic while his administration reviews its response to the global crisis.
-Trump, at a White House news conference, said the WHO had "failed in its basic duty and it must be held accountable."
+Trump told a White House news conference the WHO had "failed in its basic duty and it must be held accountable."
 He said the group had promoted China's "disinformation" about the virus that likely led to a wider outbreak of the virus than otherwise would have occurred.

 The United States is the biggest overall donor to the Geneva-based WHO, contributing more than $400 million in 2019, roughly 15% of its budget.
 The hold on funding was expected.
 Trump has been increasingly critical of the organization as the global health crisis has continued, and he has reacted angrily to criticism of his administration's response.